mikebaloun/Predicting-Calgary-Real-Estate-Property-Value/README.md

 #### 3\.
 Modeling and Optimization

 An iterative modeling strategy was employed.
 To ensure the model could generalize to new data and to prevent overfitting, the dataset was partitioned into an **80% training set and a 20% held-out test set**.
-The model was trained exclusively on the training set, and all final performance metrics were reported on the test set.

   * An **XGBoost Regressor** was selected as the primary algorithm.
-  * Initial models revealed that a small percentage of high-value properties were acting as outliers.
-The dataset was strategically filtered to focus the model on the core residential market.
+  * The dataset was strategically filtered to focus the model on the core residential market.
   * **Hyperparameter tuning** was performed using `RandomizedSearchCV` to find the optimal settings for the model, which was the final step in maximizing its predictive accuracy.

 -----